Tip #501: In Praise of Piloting Training Programs

 Happily, the consensus of the participants was that most of the content was relevant and useful.

-The pilot also revealed that there were critical skill development needs that had not been identified during the extensive needs assessment- nor could we have anticipated them.
+The pilot also revealed that there were critical skill development needs that we did not identify during the extensive needs assessment- nor could we have anticipated them.

-The participants also needed to learn how to convince the owners of their medical training institutions to approve expenditures for the cleaning supplies that were necessary to ensure a clean and sterile environment and for the preventive maintenance of essential equipment.
+The participants also needed to learn how to convince the owners of their medical training institutions to approve expenditures.
+These were for the cleaning supplies that were necessary to ensure a clean and sterile environment.
+They were also necessary for the preventive maintenance of essential equipment.

 In Kenya, the participants included a few owners of small private medical practices, who were our target audience.
 The rest of the participants were medical practitioners/trainers in hospitals or trainers for the AIDS network, so this really was a pilot.
 We only piloted 10 of the 22 days, since the content of the other days had already been partially tested in Zambia and/or in Nigeria.